jvc84/musikcube-waves/README.md

-# musikcube-waves
+# soundcube-waves

-musikcube-waves is a module for bars like waybar and polybar, that shows different animations based on musikcube status.
+soundcube-waves is a module for bars like waybar and polybar, that shows different animations based on soundcube status.

 **Main information**

 Requirements:

 ```
-musikcube
+soundcube
 bc
 cava
 ```